Skip to content

 relatedTo(Model $model)Link request to a model

-withData(string|array $data)Attach request data for logging
+withData(string|array $data)Attach request data for logging (and as query/body when using the URL shortcut)

 retryOf(int $id)Mark as retry of a previous request